 That being said, though it was #gruppettolife for Blake and I for the rest of the race, the spectacle of the Tour du Rwanda never faded.
 Instances here and there seemed to put a damper on it briefly.
 During Stage 6, as the quintet I was with rode up the hills, we were booed, spit on, and had various things thrown at us.
-Perhaps the most startling thing was when I looked at the left hand side of the road, I saw a little girl, couldn’t have been more than 7 years old, giving me the finger.
+Perhaps the most startling thing was when I looked at the left hand side of the road and saw a little girl who couldn’t have been more than 7 years old giving me the finger.
 It was hilarious.

-Chants of “Mzungu,” a Bantu language terms used in the African Great Lakes region to refer to people of European descent, made it clear to me that the bad attitudes of the spectators was no more than just excitement that their local rider was in the lead, and cheering for him also meant booing us.
-Sheesh, riots at soccer games have lead to stadiums collapsing and people dying, so this, in the grand scheme of it, it ain’t that bad.
+Chants of “Mzungu,” a Bantu language term used in the African Great Lakes region to refer to people of European descent, made it clear to me that the bad attitudes of the spectators was no more than just excitement that their local rider was in the lead, and cheering for him also meant booing us foreigners.
+Sheesh, riots at soccer games in Europe and in Central and South America have lead to stadiums collapsing and people dying, so this in the grand scheme of things ain’t that bad.

 Stage 8 was not your perfunctory Tour-style ceremonial city-romp.
-Akin to the Sunset loop at Redlands, the last stage here could have easily been win or lose for the leader, Samuel Mugisha, who ended up taking the title by only 21 seconds.
+Akin to the Sunset loop at the Redlands Bicycle Classic, the last stage here could have easily been win or lose for the leader, Samuel Mugisha, who ended up taking the title by only 21 seconds.

 Blake and I were not up there contesting the win.
 We were sticking in the pack, fighting our own battle of just trying to finish the freakin’ thing.